Chiark-Collective/Pointcept/report/main.typ

 ) <crosscheck1>

 In @bfgood2 and @crosscheck2 we can see the same scene from the other side, exposing the building interior.
-This reveals a strong misidentication of the shelving units inside the building (in the Other category) as a variety of other categories, including
+This reveals a misidentication of the shelving units inside the building (in the Other category) as a variety of cardinal categories.

 #figure(
   image("figs/bfgood2.png", width: 89%),